Fight or Flight (Emily Osment album)

-Fight or Flight is the debut studio album by American pop singer-songwriter Emily Osment.
-The album was released in Canada on September 28, 2010, and in the US October 5, 2010 by Wind-Up Records.
+Fight or Flight is the only studio album by American actress and singer Emily Osment.
+The album was released on October 5, 2010 through Wind-Up Records.
 She has worked with producers from her previous musical efforts such as Matthew Bair, as well as Toby Gad, Nellee Hooper and Mandi Perkins.
-Fight or Flight mainly draws from the genre of electropop while having a dance-pop feel, and containing dancehall and techno, among other influences.
+Fight or Flight mainly draws from the genre of electropop while having dance-pop elements, and containing dancehall and techno, among other influences.